If you’ve got persistent acid reflux, you know it can be a tough and uncomfortable experience.

 |Black coffee (8 fl. oz)||95mg – 165mg|

 |Green tea||5mg to 40mg|

 |Monster energy drink||179mg|

-Most doctors would recommend limiting or avoiding caffeinated beverages if you have acid refluxes or GERD.
+Most doctors would recommend limiting or avoiding caffeinated beverages if you have acid reflux or GERD.
 Though, there is little evidence that caffeine triggers or worsens the symptoms of acid reflux.

-But since the effects of caffeine on acid reflux differs from person to person, you should avoid the consumption of caffeine if caffeine turns out to be one of your triggers.
+But since the effects of caffeine on acid reflux differ from person to person, you should avoid the consumption of caffeine if caffeine turns out to be one of your triggers.

 Plus, don’t go overboard with energy drinks either.
 Since energy drinks are highly-caffeinated, stick to the FDA’s recommended caffeine intake which is less than 400mg of caffeine per day to stay safe.

 You can go for alternatives that have little to no caffeine like decaffeinated coffee, fruit juices, or plain water.

 Sugar by itself apparently doesn’t trigger acid reflux.
 But sugar is often found in food and drinks that do worsen or trigger acid reflux symptoms.